build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 ---
-title: "Build your own knowledge base with multilingual Q&A powered by generative AI"
+title: "Build Your Own Knowledge Base with Multilingual Q&A Powered by Generative AI"
 description: "build a multilingual knowledge base using multiple sources, and deliver summarized results."
 tags:
     - ai-ml